ompl/ompl/doc/markdown/thirdparty.md

     - A. Dobson, A. Krontiris, K. Bekris, Sparse Roadmap Spanners, _Workshop on the Algorithmic Foundations of Robotics (WAFR)_ 2012. [[PDF]](http://www.cs.rutgers.edu/~kb572/pubs/sparse_roadmap_spanner.pdf)
     - A. Dobson, K. Bekris, Improving Sparse Roadmap Spanners, _IEEE International Conference on Robotics and Automation (ICRA)_ May 2013. [[PDF]](http://www.cs.rutgers.edu/~kb572/pubs/spars2.pdf)

-# T-RRT Implementation
+# T-RRT implementation

 ### Author: Dave Coleman (University of Colorado Boulder)

 - [T-RRT](\ref gTRRT) is an RRT variant and tree-based motion planner that takes into consideration state costs to compute low-cost paths that follow valleys and saddle points of the configuration-space costmap.
 It uses transition tests from stochastic optimization methods to accept or reject new potential sates.
 [An example use of TRRT](https://github.com/davetcoleman/ompl_rviz_viewer).
     - L. Jaillet, J. Cortés, T. Siméon, Sampling-Based Path Planning on Configuration-Space Costmaps, in IEEE Transactions on Robotics, 26(4):635–646, August 2010, [[PDF]](http://homepages.laas.fr/nic/Papers/10TRO.pdf)

-# ROS Interface to OMPL
+# ROS interface to OMPL

 ### Authors: Ioan Sucan and Sachin Chitta (Willow Garage)